 Heidi Price: Headteacher

-Esther Archer: Assistant Head teacher
+Esther Archer: Deputy Head teacher

-Viki Allen: SENco, Mental Health and Emotional Wellbeing Lead
+Viki Allen: SENCo, Mental Health and Emotional Wellbeing Lead

 Kristina Pierce: ELSA ( Emotional Literacy Support Assistant)